 There are many causes of shoulder and neck pain that can affect your body to varying degrees.
 They include the following.

-Probably the most popular/well known stretch for relieving neck tension, the yoga equivalent takes it a little bit further.
+Probably the most popular and well known stretch for relieving neck tension, the yoga equivalent takes it a little bit further.
+First, make sure you’re in a comfortable seat with your hands resting on your knees.
 Sit upright and relax your shoulders, and push your chin against your chest to straighten your spine.
 Next, gently roll your head to the right or left until your ear touches your shoulder - use one hand to push your head, and the other to slowly push your opposite shoulder in the other direction.

 This is an extremely delicate stretch that doesn't require a serious amount of pressure - the opposing stressors and the sensitivity of neck and shoulders muscles will make you feel it right away.